 Emergency Fellowship-provided assistance through our Kupat Yedidut program provided hotel rooms for two families whose homes were hit by rockets.
 One is a single mother with six children.
 The other is a single father with two children.

 We are calling all elderly who participate in our With Dignity and Fellowship program in Sderot, Netivot, Sha’ar HaNegev, and Sdot Negev, to check on their needs and provide emotional support.
-If needed, we will refer elderly to our Fellowship Crisis Hotline, so they can be helped further.

 The cities of Ashkelon, Netivot and Sderot were the cities with the most rocket fire.
 Thankfully, Fellowship-funded bomb shelters are located in each of these cities.Project Spotlight